bparanj/rom/seventh_chapter.md

 ### Step 5

 How can we accomplish the same?
-If you read the source code for Sinatra, you will see that it uses
+If you read the source code for Sinatra, you will see that it uses:

 ```ruby
 at_exit